svigre/configure-ad/README.md

   ![image 4](https://github.com/user-attachments/assets/03f63707-045d-471e-adf6-478dfd56e17f) ![image 5](https://github.com/user-attachments/assets/7ccacb7e-b538-496b-bef1-565cfcd177c8)

-Next step is to enter the domain controller (DC-1) through a remote desktop connection (RDP).
+Next step is to enter the domain controller (DC-1) through a Remote Desktop Connection (RDP).
 Here we will disable the firewall for the domain, private and publick profile.
 To do this we right-click the windows symbol and select "run", or you can simply click on "windown button+R".
-Type in "wf.msc"-->ok.
+Type in "wf.msc" --> ok.
 In the Windows Defender Firewall window, ensure the firewall is turned off for all profiles, then click "apply" and "ok".
 </p>
 <br />

+---

 ![image 7](https://github.com/user-attachments/assets/9891a7df-1d0b-4a7e-b891-577823663064)

 Next we will change the DNS server on Client-1 to the static private IP adress of DC-1.
-To do this we need to go back to Azure portal --> Virtual Machines --> Client-1 and go to Network Settings--> DNS server.
+To do this we need to go back to Azure portal --> Virtual Machines --> Client-1 and go to Network Settings --> DNS server.
 After making this change, we need to restart both of the VMs to apply the new DNS configuration.
 <p>

+---

 </p>